tiptonspiderj/Splash-Page/README.md

 # Unit Conversion Tool
-This application will provide unit conversions for length, volume, and mass between metric and imperial units.
+This application is just an example of what I can do with vanilla JavaScript and HTML.

 ## Getting Started